ryanbrandt/netxlsx/README.md

 Generic method to parse all data in an XLSX file from a given worksheet into a List of type T.

-T must be a model for which each property has an `XLSXMapping` attribute and T must have a no-arg constructor.
+Each property within T which we wish to have automapped to the corresponding XLSX column must have an `XLSXMapping` attribute, specifying the associated column name and type

 ```csharp
 public class MyModel